implse/Data_Structure_Python/README.md

 ### Advantages

 - Fast search, insertion, deletion especially when balanced.
 - Sort as you go instead of all at once.
 - Simple implementation for good performance.
+- Only two traversals are enough to provide the elements in sorted order.

 ### Basic Operations on Binary Tree